 A: No. A different planning process must occur to change any adopted community plan.
 A Community Character Profile may provide the impetus to begin that process based on public input and data collection but by itself can’t enact a change.
 The Board of County Commissioners would need to direct staff to conduct a specific study which would propose changes to an adopted Community Plan.
 If staff was directed to conduct such a study every property owner within the community plan boundary would receive a mailed notice at the start of the study with an invitation to participate in a community meeting and provide input to the Community Plan.
 An additional notice would be sent to all property owners within the community plan boundary at the conclusion of the study.
 The elected Board of County Commission has the final say on any proposed change to a Community Plan.

 A: No. This study does not change land use or zoning, only to provide factual data and analysis about current and future trends that are designed to benefit those living and working within the Community Plan Boundary.

-Q: Does this Community Character Profile affect the Residential Show Business Zoning District or Overlay?
+Q: Did this Community Character Profile affect the Residential Show Business Zoning District or Overlay?

 A: No. This study does not change land use or zoning.

-A: A report will be generated that is designed to reflect the current demographic and development trends and provide residents and business owners with data useful in supporting and justifying desired changes to the community.
-Please reference the Ruskin Community Character Profile as an example.
+A: A report was generated that is designed to reflect the current demographic and development trends and provide residents and business owners with data useful in supporting and justifying desired changes to the community.